vmware-tanzu/tanzu-dev-portal/content/data/gemfire/guides/session-state-cache-sbgf/index.md

 }
 ```
 [@EnableClusterAware](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/current/reference/html5/#geode-configuration-declarative-annotations-productivity-enableclusteraware)
 Allows the application to seamlessly switch between local-only (application running on local machine) and client/server (in a managed environment such as Tanzu Application Service).
 This annotation includes the [@EnableClusterConfiguration](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/current/reference/html5/#geode-configuration-declarative-annotations-productivity-enableclusteraware) annotation, which dynamically creates regions if they do not exist already.
-Note that the @EnableClusterConfiguration annotation will only create Regions, it will not delete or update existing regions.
+Note that the `@EnableClusterConfiguration` annotation will **only create Regions**, it will not delete or update existing regions.

-The example Spring Boot application uses a `RestController` that allows the front end application to interact with a REST API to read, update, and destroy session data.
+The example Spring Boot application uses a `RestController` that allows the front end application to interact with a REST API to read, update, and destroy session data (notes in this example application).

 ```java
 @RestController